sailfish009/goodvibes/src/libcaphe/README.md

 - `org.freedesktop.PowerManagement`
 - `org.freedesktop.login1`

-Notice that the prefered way to inhibit for GTK+ applications is to use `gtk_application_inhibit()`.
+Notice that the prefered way to inhibit for GTK applications is to use `gtk_application_inhibit()`.
 I use this library mainly to support old systems that rely on `org.freedesktop.PowerManagement`, which has been deprecated a while ago, but is still widely used.